 standards to create and protect fairness

 Justice is standards that enable and protect fairness in life.
 This includes equality (treated all the same) and equity (treated according to needs).
 An example of equality is being paid the same wages as colleagues doing the same work.
-An example of equity is reserved parking near the entrance for those with physical handicaps.
+An example of equity is reserved parking near the entrance for those with physical challenges.

 Goals